-- 74 The relevant parties listed in paragraph 40 may request ORR to carry out the Economic Equilibrium Test.
-Any request must be received within one month of ORR's publication of the notification form and should be sent to track.access@orr.gov.uk. - The entity requesting the Economic Equilibrium Test must provide the details set out 75 in paragraph 71.
-In particular, any request should include substantiation that the economic equilibrium of the PSC risks being compromised by the new passenger service. - 76 If no request for an Economic Equilibrium Test is received within one month, the applicant should proceed to submit its access application to ORR in accordance with published guidance, and ORR will assess the application in the usual manner without and Economic Equilibrium Test.
-The ORR shall inform the applicant and the infrastructure manager without delay.
+- 68 The relevant parties listed in paragraph 39 may request ORR to carry out the Economic Equilibrium Test.
+Any request must be received within the timeframe of the industry consultation on a track access application, which is 28 days.
+ORR will inform the applicant if it receives such a request. - 69 The entity requesting the Economic Equilibrium Test must provide the details set out in paragraph 71.
+In particular, any request should include substantiation that the economic equilibrium of the PSC risks being compromised by the new passenger service.